codehearts/shpy/README.md

 source my_script.sh # contains complex_function that calls file_check and directory_check

-createSpy -o 'spy test' -u file_check complex_function # complex_function calls file_check, so it will output "spy test".
-However, without -u createSpy gives a warning that file_check is already declared and complex_function executes declared one instead of spy
+createSpy -o 'spy test' -u file_check complex_function # complex_function calls file_check, which is mocked to output "spy test"
+                 # Without -u, createSpy would warn that file_check is already declared and wouldn't be mocked
 ```

 When you're done playing with shpy, it's only polite to clean up after yourself